 To complete an apprenticeship you will usually need to have a few GCSEs.
 These GCSEs, or equivalent, should include Maths and English.
 As an apprentice, you will earn as you train, work alongside experienced professionals and gain job specific skills.
 You do get up to 20% of your working hours that are dedicated to study.
 Training can take between 1 and 5 years when done this way.

 As Phlebotomy is a practical profession, it is worth mentioning that placements are an essential part of your training.
-A phlebotomist can work in hospitals, diagnostic labs, care homes and research institutes among others.
-But the role itself doesn’t really change from one setting to another and all places will expect you to have hands on experience before being allowed to draw blood on patients.
+A phlebotomist can work in hospitals, diagnostic labs, draw blood in care homes and research institutes among others.
+But the role itself doesn’t really change from one setting to another and all places will expect you to have hands-on experience before being allowed to draw blood on patients.

 With a placement, you will probably practice on non-patient volunteers while a senior phlebotomist supervises you.
-Once you have gained enough experience, you will begin supervised work with actual patients.
+Once you have gained enough experience on collecting blood samples, you will begin supervised work with actual patients.

 Work towards the role